engswee/flashpipe/docs/documentation.md

 # Documentation
 The key components of _FlashPipe_ are
-- **Java executables** - provide native access to SAP Integration Suite APIs
+- **Go binary executable** - a Unix-based CLI which provides commands to interact with an SAP Integration Suite tenant
-- **Unix scripts** - provide executable steps for configuration in CI/CD pipeline
+- **Docker image** - fully contained image that can be used to execute _FlashPipe_ commands in a CI/CD pipeline
-- **Local Maven repository** - provides cached libraries for faster execution of Maven-based unit testing _(not available in lite version of Docker images)_

-_FlashPipe_ uses the [public APIs of the SAP Integration Suite](https://api.sap.com/package/CloudIntegrationAPI?section=Artifacts) to automate the Build-To-Deploy cycle.
-The components are implemented in Groovy and compiled as Java executables.
+_FlashPipe_ uses the [public APIs of the SAP Integration Suite](https://api.sap.com/package/CloudIntegrationAPI/odata) to automate the Build-To-Deploy cycle.
+The components are implemented in Go and compiled as Unix executables.

-While it is possible to use the Java executables directly, the Unix scripts do most of the heavy lifting by orchestrating between the various API calls required to complete the Build-To-Deploy cycle.

 ## Prerequisite
 To use _FlashPipe_, you will need the following
-1. Access to **Cloud Integration** on an SAP Integration Suite tenant - typically an Integration Developer credentials are required
+1. Access to **Cloud Integration** on an SAP Integration Suite tenant - typically an Integration Developer permissions are required
 2. Access to a **CI/CD platform**, e.g. [Azure Pipelines](https://azure.microsoft.com/en-us/services/devops/pipelines/), [GitHub Actions](https://github.com/features/actions)
 3. **Git-based repository** to host the contents of the Cloud Integration artifacts

-Technically, it should be possible to use _FlashPipe_ on any CI/CD platform that supports container-based pipeline execution and Unix script execution.
+Technically, it should be possible to use _FlashPipe_ on any CI/CD platform that supports container-based pipeline execution.

 ## Docker image tags
-_FlashPipe_'s Docker images comes in two flavours.
-The difference between the full and lite tags for each version release is the inclusion of Maven capabilities in the image.
-- **Full** (e.g. tag `2.7.2`)
-  - The full image includes Maven and selected local repositories of third-party libraries.
-This can be used for Maven-based testing and the cached libraries improves the execution time.

-- **Lite** (e.g. tag `2.7.2-lite`)
-  - The lite image only contains the required third-party libraries (without the full-blown Maven) for execution of the Unix scripts.
-The smaller size reduces the time required to pull the image from Docker and is recommended when Maven is not used.
+With major release `3.0.0`, _FlashPipe_ returns to the simpler approach of having a single tag for each version release.
+Separate full and lite tags are no longer available.
+The latest Docker image for _FlashPipe_ is

+  `engswee/flashpipe:3.0.0`

+For a list of all available images tags, check [here](https://hub.docker.com/r/engswee/flashpipe/tags).

 ### Rolling tags
-Starting from version `2.3.0`, rolling tags are introduced to make it easier to get the latest version.
-Rolling tags are dynamic and will point to the latest version of the corresponding image.
-The following rolling tags are available:
+Starting from version `3.0.0`, rolling tag `latest` is introduced to make it easier to get the latest version.
+This rolling tag is dynamic and will point to the latest version of the image.
-- `2.x.x` & `2.x.x-lite` - points to the latest release of major version 2
-- `2.3.x` & `2.3.x-lite` - points to the latest release of minor version 2.3

 ### Usage recommendation
-- When using _FlashPipe_ in productive pipelines, use an immutable tag (e.g. `2.3.0`) to ensure stability so that the pipeline will not be affected negatively by new versions.
+- When using _FlashPipe_ in productive pipelines, use an immutable tag (e.g. `3.0.0`) to ensure stability so that the pipeline will not be affected negatively by new version releases.
-- When using _FlashPipe_ in development pipelines, use a suitable (major/minor version) rolling tag to always get the latest version.
+- When using _FlashPipe_ in development pipelines, use rolling tag `latest` to always get the latest version.

 ## Authentication
 _FlashPipe_ supports the following methods of authentication when accessing the SAP Integration Suite APIs.